Dadang Apridianto

-Dadang Apridianto (born 24 April 1992) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Persita Tangerang.
+Dadang Apridianto (born 24 April 1992) is an Indonesian professional footballer who plays as a central midfielder for Liga 2 club Persiraja Banda Aceh.

 Club career

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 PSG Pati

 In 2021, Dadang signed a contract with Indonesian Liga 2 club PSG Pati.
 He made first 2021–22 Liga 2 debut on 26 September 2021, coming on as a substitute in a 2–0 loss with Persis Solo at the Manahan Stadium, Surakarta.

 Persita Tengerang

 Dadang was signed for Persita Tangerang to play in Liga 1 in the 2022–23 season.
 He made his league debut on 14 August 2022 in a match against Persis Solo at the Indomilk Arena, Tangerang.